 This has the one fit connector which I really love.
 What they did on this FLIR One Pro is they have a little dial on it.
 Now you can use that dial to actually raise and lower that connector, which is really smart because a lot of times on your smartphone you might have a case on it which is thicker, so that dial allows you to actually work with the case without having to take the case off.

-You can use this heat seeking camera to check something, for example, if you are looking for water infiltration or air infiltration or if you are looking for heating or cooling problems.
+You can use this heat vision camera to check something, for example, if you are looking for water infiltration or air infiltration or if you are looking for heating or cooling problems.
 You can’t see those things with the naked eye but you can see them with thermal imaging.
 That’s why this is so important.

 FLIR One Pro heat sensitive camera measures temperature differences between -4F and 752F.